-- Number of storeys on a battle axe allotment - First floor within 8 metres of the rear boundary
+• Number of storeys on a battle axe allotment

-- Garage door width - Retaining walls
+- First floor within 8 metres of the rear boundary - Wall greater than 7 metres high within 3 metres of side boundary - Garage door width - Retaining walls

 Variation Justification Statements were provided and the variations are considered to be justified given the circumstances.
 As such, the proposal is considered supportable in its current form.